 Property Description SQL Identifier Character Type of character that the database uses to enclose delimited identifiers in SQL queries.
 The available characters depend on the database type.
 Select (None) if the database uses regular identifiers.
 When the Data Integration Service generates SQL queries, the service does not place delimited characters around any identifiers.
 Select a character if the database uses delimited identifiers.
 When the Data Integration Service generates SQL queries, the service encloses delimited identifiers within this character.
 Note: If you enable Sqoop, Sqoop ignores this property.
 Support Mixed-case Identifiers Enable if the database uses case-sensitive identifiers.
 When enabled, the Data Integration Service encloses all identifiers within the character selected for the SQL Identifier Character property.
 When the SQL Identifier Character property is set to none, the Support Mixed-case Identifiers property is disabled.
 Note: If you enable Sqoop, Sqoop honors this property when you generate and execute a DDL script to create or replace a target at run time.
 In all other scenarios, Sqoop ignores this property.
 Use Sqoop Connector Enables Sqoop connectivity for the data object that uses the JDBC connection.
 The Data Integration Service runs the mapping in the Hadoop run-time environment through Sqoop.
 You can configure Sqoop connectivity for relational data objects, customized data objects, and logical data objects that are based on a JDBC-compliant database.
 Select Sqoop v1.x to enable Sqoop connectivity.
-Default is None .
+Default is None.
 Sqoop Arguments Enter the arguments that Sqoop must use to connect to the database.
 Separate multiple arguments with a space.
 To run the mapping on the Blaze engine with the Teradata Connector for Hadoop (TDCH) specialized connectors for Sqoop, you must define the TDCH connection factory class in the Sqoop arguments.
-The connection factory class varies based on the TDCH Sqoop Connector that you want to use. - To use Cloudera Connector Powered by Teradata, configure the following Sqoop argument: - Dsqoop.connection.factories=com.cloudera.connector.teradata.TeradataManager Factory - To use Hortonworks Connector for Teradata (powered by the Teradata Connector for Hadoop), configure the following Sqoop argument: - Dsqoop.connection.factories=org.apache.sqoop.teradata.TeradataManagerFactor y - To run the mapping on the Spark engine, you do not need to define the TDCH connection factory class in the Sqoop arguments.
+The connection factory class varies based on the TDCH Sqoop Connector that you want to use.
+To use Cloudera Connector Powered by Teradata, configure the following Sqoop argument: Dsqoop.connection.factories=com.cloudera.connector.teradata.TeradataManager Factory To use Hortonworks Connector for Teradata (powered by the Teradata Connector for Hadoop), configure the following Sqoop argument: Dsqoop.connection.factories=org.apache.sqoop.teradata.TeradataManagerFactor y To run the mapping on the Spark engine, you do not need to define the TDCH connection factory class in the Sqoop arguments.
 The Data Integration Service invokes the Cloudera Connector Powered by Teradata and Hortonworks Connector for Teradata (powered by the Teradata Connector for Hadoop) by default.
-Note: To run the mapping with a generic JDBC connector instead of the specialized Cloudera or Hortonworks connector, you must define the -driver andconnection-manager Sqoop arguments in the JDBC connection.
-If you define the -driver andconnection-manager Sqoop arguments in the JDBC connection of the mapping, Sqoop ignores the arguments.
+Note: To run the mapping with a generic JDBC connector instead of the specialized Cloudera or Hortonworks connector, you must define thedriver andconnection-manager Sqoop arguments in the JDBC connection.
+If you define thedriver andconnection-manager arguments in the Read or Write transformation of the mapping, Sqoop ignores the arguments.
+If you do not enter Sqoop arguments, the Data Integration Service constructs the Sqoop command based on the JDBC connection properties.